damienbod/Blazor.BFF.AzureAD.Template/README-NUGET.md

 }
 ```

-### Use Continuous Access Evaluation CAE as standalone (id_token)
+### Use Continuous Access Evaluation CAE in a standalone app (id_token)

-If using a CAE authcontext in a standalone project, you only need to challenge against the claims in the application.
+If using a CAE Authcontext in a standalone project, you only need to challenge against the claims in the application.

 ```
 private readonly CaeCliamsChallengeService _caeCliamsChallengeService;